ome/omero-iviewer/README.md

 which can then be used like any django plugin.
 For further installation help have a look at the respective [README](plugin/viewer-ng/README.md).

-Note: Should you like or need to rebuild viewer-ng's internal ol3 viewer you
+Note: Should you like or need to rebuild viewer-ng's internal ol3 viewer,
       please have a look at the section *ol3-viewer* below!

 ##Development: